 12. Learn French in Context.
 The About.com site also offers bilingual stories that allow you to read the text in French and English side by side.

 13. BBC -Learn French.
 The material on the BBC – Learn French site is very good, even though it is no longer updated.

 14. Carnegie Mellon French Courses.
 Carnegie Mellon University–located in in Pittsburgh, Pennsylvania–is a very good US college.
 They have a free French I and French II course online.

 15. FSI.
 The Foreign Service Institute (FSI) is the United States Federal Government’s primary training institution for employees of the U.S. foreign affairs community.
 They have public domain versions of their language courses available online.
-These are the courses they offer in French:

 16. Collins Online Dictionary.
 You can use the Collins Online Dictionary to look up words in French and translate them into English, or the other way around.
 The dictionary offers audio and the word for is each entry is spelled in the International Phonetic Alphabet to help you with pronunciation.